SamStamport/MoneyPal/README.md

 ---

-**MoneyPal** - Take control of your finances, one transaction at a time.
+**MoneyPal** - Take control of your finances with AI-powered forecasting.